awsdocs/amazon-eks-user-guide/doc_source/eks-connector.md

       }
   }
   ```
 + The IAM role for the Amazon EKS Connector agent\.
-You can create the role with the following steps\.
+You can create the role with the following steps\.<a name="create-con-agent-role"></a>

 **To create the Amazon EKS Connector agent IAM role**